RhetTbull/osxphotos/README.md

 - `UNADJUSTEDNONRAW_thumb_6.jpg`
 - `Y6OofYkbR96spbS6XgwOQw_mini_1.jpg`

 I've not yet decoded the suffixes to know which preview is used for which purpose but in general, if you look for the largest file, you'll get the highest resolution preview.
+Note that video files and Live images may have both a `.mov` video preview as well as a `.jpeg` still-image preview (the JPEG file is the one Photos displays as the "cover" for the video.)

 Returns empty list if no preview images are found.

 #### `path_raw`
 Returns the absolute path to the associated raw photo on disk as a string, if photo is part of a RAW+JPEG pair, otherwise returns None.
 See [notes on Raw Photos](#raw-photos).